Biodiversity and Closure

 Data (.xlsx file)

-Our Approach to Reclamation
+Our Approach to Rehabilitation

 Prior to mining, we conduct social, environmental, regulatory and archeological assessments and consult with Indigenous Peoples and local communities regarding traditional and recreational land uses.
 The information we gather on the original conditions at our mine sites helps shape our long-term reclamation targets for areas such as water, soil and biodiversity, as well as end land uses.